 Helping Calves Survive This Stressful Season

 In the Upper Midwest, spring calving can prove challenging with unpredictable weather bringing frigid temperatures and mud.
 Therefore, as beef producers do their best to tend to newborn calves and help get them off on the right hoof, sometimes plans don’t go right and a backup plan is needed.
-Here are some tips to navigate calf health products that might be handy this calving season.
+Here’s some tips to navigate calf health products that might be handy this calving season.

 The first milk a dam produces after calving is called colostrum which is highly concentrated in antibodies or immunoglobulins such as IgG.
 Newborn calves need to receive colostrum within 12 to 24 hours after birth to obtain passive immunity from the dam as antibodies are not transferred across the placenta during gestation.
 It is recommended that beef calves receive 2 – 3 quarts of colostrum within the first 24 hours of life.
 But what options are available when this first milk is not available?

 Colostrum Replacers & Supplements

 The best colostrum replacement out there is one usually not found in the store, but in your freezer.
 If colostrum can be sourced from well vaccinated, disease free herd, it can be frozen in quart size freezer bags for future use.
 Thawing frozen colostrum should be done slowly by placing the bag in warm water (110 F) and stirring every five minutes until warmed to 104 – 110 F (this will take about 40 minutes).
 Do not use a microwave oven as overheating proteins in the colostrum will cause them to denature and deliver little immunity to the newborn calf.